How to use a swim nappy

 But what about baby?

 Well, have you heard of a swim nappy?
-(You can try one, free with our trial packs now).

 If you're new to the parent world and never been swimming with your tot, let me introduce you to the humble swim nappy.
 Its role - catch anyway runaway poop.
 That's right, just the number twos.
 Unfortunately, as you can imagine, a saturated nappy of any kind is not going to be able to hold any extra liquid (wee).
 So yes, shudder, the pee does go through.
 But, thats why chlorine is used, and the ocean is so big.